Credit card Q&A: “How many credit cards should I have?”

 At the same time, you’ve probably heard that closing credit card accounts hurts your credit score, so what are you to do?

-Well, my recommendation is to carry a small amount of credit cards, between 2-5, assuming they all serve a purpose.
+Well, one recommendation is to carry a small amount of credit cards, between 2-5, assuming they all serve a purpose.

 A healthy stable of credit cards may look something like this: